 And all this is just the tip of the iceberg.
 There is a whole range of industrial automation technology, machinery and electrical equipment, and digital technologies that enable industrial decarbonisation and that are not yet fully recognised in the taxonomy today.

 UNLEASH THE GREEN TRANSITION

-There is no shortage of actionable and expert guidance on how to improve energy security and efficiency in Europe today, from the IEA’s 10-point plan to the BPIE’s ”Action plan to save energy now” to, of course, the European Commission’s own comprehensive REpowerEU initiative.
+There is no shortage of actionable and expert guidance on how to improve energy security and efficiency in Europe today, from the IEA’s to the BPIE’s ”” to, of course, the European Commission’s own comprehensive REpowerEU initiative.
 In the end, almost all of them come down to money.

 We know that, to achieve its Green Deal ambitions, the EU needs to increase annual investments by around €520 billion per year in the coming decade.
 The Commission acknowledges that the bulk of this will need to come from the private sector.